HPCNow/hpcnow-labs/admin-training/slurm/03-qos.md

 ### Influence the behavior by playing with the QoS

-You can create some additional QoS using different values in order to limit a particular user or group of users.
+You can create some additional QoS levels using different values in order to limit a particular user or group of users.

-Here you have some examples:
+Here are some examples:

 Limit the maximum number of CPUs allocated per user: